 A reputation is an identity that can seem like a fair assessment because it’s formed by consensus—an overall agreement on your qualities, decided by your community.
 It’s a democratic perception; you are reliable, or always late, honest, sweet, quick to judge, gossipy or trustworthy.
 Monarchs’ reputations—for brutality or fairness, say—were sometimes carried over to their nicknames: Bloody Mary, Ivan the Terrible, William the Conqueror, Richard the Lionheart, The Sun King, Ethelred the Unready.
-It makes you wonder what your title This story is from Kinfolk Issue Thirty-Five Buy Now Related Stories Arts & Culture Issue 39 Learn Lenience We were all young once.
+It makes you wonder what your title This story is from Kinfolk Issue Thirty-Five Buy Now Related Stories Arts & Culture Issue 47 How to Change A Name A short guide to finding what suits.
+Arts & Culture Issue 39 Learn Lenience We were all young once.
 Arts & Culture Issue 39 Pay it Forward How to be a mentor.
 Arts & Culture Issue 39 Be Accountable On youth and responsibility.
 Arts & Culture Issue 39 Think Back A reexamination of nostalgia.
 Arts & Culture Issue 39 Grow Up In praise of aging.
-Arts & Culture Issue 39 Half a Notion A reassessment of ambivalence.